-It’s not just that Netflix has thousands of shows and movies to watch.
-It’s that the streaming service’s homepage is curated and ever-evolving to suit each user’s tastes.
-That’s website personalisation at its best and something that keeps loyal customers coming back.
+It’s not just that Netflix has thousands of shows and movies for us to watch.
+It’s that the streaming service’s homepage is curated and ever-evolving with our tastes.
+That’s website personalisation at its best and something we come back for (and expect).

-According to Salesforce’s State of the Connected Customer report, 84% of customers say that being treated like a person, not a number, is very important to winning their business.
-In today’s digital-first climate, customers are less forgiving about a disjointed experience or having to make a big effort to find what they want.
-And since websites have become the de facto digital experience for many businesses, they are among the first places where customers will form impressions about your brand.
+According to Salesforce’s State of the Connected Consumer report, customers say that being treated like a person, not a number, is very important to winning their business.
+73% of customers expect companies to understand their unique needs and expectations.
+Customers are less forgiving about a disjointed experience or having to make a big effort to find what they want.
+And since websites have become the most essential digital experience for many businesses, they are among the first places where customers will form impressions about your brand.

 Customers are using their high standards for experience to judge whether to do business with you.
 So personalising that experience should seem like a no-brainer for most organisations, right?
 Not always.

-Here are three more reasons why website personalisation is important in a softer economic climate.
+Here are three more reasons why website personalisation is important in a shifting economic climate.